pingcap/docs-cn/br/br-pitr-manual.md

 This command only accesses the backup storage and does not access the TiDB cluster.

 The `--storage` parameter is used to specify the backup storage address.
 Currently, BR supports Amazon S3, GCS, or Azure Blob Storage as the storage for log backup.
-For details, see [URL format of backup storages](/br/backup-and-restore-storages.md#url-format).
+For details, see [URI format of backup storages](/br/backup-and-restore-storages.md#uri-format).

 Usage example: